 - Chocolate chips: Because a chocolate chip pancake is never a bad idea!

 - Oil: For cooking.
-I like to use coconut oil, but any high heat oil will work well.
+I like to use coconut oil, but any high-heat oil will work well.

 Oat flour is rolled oats that you grind in your food processor to become flour-like.
 It only needs 30-60 seconds in the blender until the mixture becomes finer and resembles actual flour.

-I usually make a big batch at once and then I have it handy when I want to use for recipes like Pumpkin Spice Balls or Chocolate Peanut Butter Bars.
+I usually make a big batch at once, and then I have it handy when I want to use it for recipes like Pumpkin Spice Balls or Chocolate Peanut Butter Bars.
 Because rolled oats are generally gluten-free, the lack of gluten in oat flour can make baked goods feel heavy or fall apart.
 So I learned to remedy this by adding more liquid or baking powder, and usually that does the trick!

 - Make sure you start with more rolled oats for the amount of oat flour you need in a recipe.
-It takes about 1 1/4 cups of rolled oats to make 1 cup of oat flour.
+It takes about 1 ¼ cups of rolled oats to make 1 cup of oat flour.
 Be sure to measure after grinding if you’re making your own oat flour.

 - Don’t add the chocolate chips or other heavy add-ins to the batter.
 That’s because they will sink to the bottom since the batter is pretty thin.
 Instead, just sprinkle them on top of the batter when you transfer it to a pan to cook.